2025 AMC 12B Problems

 Solution:

-The area with included angle is so two triangles of equal area use angles and with cosines By the law of cosines the third sides satisfy hence The only integer values in the valid range are and (), so the sum is
+The area with included angle is so two triangles of equal area use angles and with cosines By the law of cosines the third sides satisfy hence Since both integer sides must be odd.
+Checking the odd squares in the triangle-inequality range leaves only Therefore the sum is

 Thus, the correct answer is C.